toaderflorin/eksia/_posts/2021-01-01-immutable-patterns.markdown

 </code></pre>
 </div>

 And here's a code snippet on how to update the properties of a specific product by id.
-The map function creates a new array that keeps the existing items intact if they don't match the desired id but creates a new product with the updated properties when the id matches.
+The <span class="code">map</span> function creates a new array that keeps the existing items intact if they don't match the desired id but creates a new product with the updated properties when the id matches.

 <div class="margin-bottom">
 <pre><code class="language-js line-numbers">